MiniZinc/libminizinc/README.txt

 After compilation the build/ folder will contain the binary file minisearch.
 See 'Getting Started' on how to execute it.

+Note: The instructions above will compile the sources for a 64bit machine.
+If you are compiling for a 32-bit architecture, then set the cmake option 'BUILD_32BIT' by:

+cmake -DBUILD_32BIT=ON ..

 * Windows *
-Create a build/ folder in the current directory and change into it and execute cmake:
+Create a build/ folder in the current directory and change into it and execute cmake where you set the project file type, for instance Visual Studio 12 (type 'cmake --help' to get a list of all project file generators):

 mkdir build
 cd build
-cmake ..
+cmake -G"Visual Studio 12 2013" ..
 cmake --build .

-After compilation the build/Release folder will contain the binary file minisearch.exe.
+After compilation the build/Debug folder will contain the binary file minisearch.exe.
 See 'Getting Started' on how to execute it.

-* NOTE *

-The instructions above will compile the sources for a 64bit machine.
-If you are compiling for a 32-bit architecture, then set the cmake option 'BUILD_32BIT' by:
+Note: The instructions above will compile the sources for a 32bit machine.
+If you are compiling for a 64-bit architecture, then set the cmake option for a 64bit architecture, for instance:

-cmake -DBUILD_32BIT=ON ..
+cmake -G"Visual Studio 12 2013 Win64" ..